Everything You Need to Know About a Detached Retina

 How to detect a detached retina

-The most effective way to detect this condition is by having an eye exam by an ophthalmologist.
+The most effective way to detect this condition is by having an eye examination with an ophthalmologist.

-- These types of exams are typically done every 1 or 2 years for people who do not have any known eye problems.
+- These types of examinations are typically carried out every 1 or 2 years for people who don’t have any known eye problems.

 - In the case of those with vision problems, the doctor will let you know how often you should return for checkups.